 - Plastic snap cage, with lighter weight and lower heat generation, this nylon cage is perfect for bearings operating at dmN number above 350,000 and beneath 650,000, which is pretty much sufficient for deep groove ball bearings.

-Two types of seals, contact and non-contact, were well designed by TPI to effectively reduce the external dust entering in the bearing while rotation.
+Two types of seals, contact and non-contact, were well designed by TPI precision roller bearings to effectively reduce the external dust entering the bearing while rotating.

 - Contact seal, prevent dust and liquid contamination from getting into the bearings.
 However, the torque will be higher and the limiting speeds will be lower under such application.